 Dr. Matthew Paldy, PhD, LP

-NYS Licensed Psychoanalyst
+Licensed Psychoanalyst in NYC

-New York City’s business leaders operate in environments defined by nonstop decision-making, performance pressure, and constant evaluation.
+Business leaders operate in environments defined by nonstop decision-making, performance pressure, and constant evaluation.
 While success may look stable from the outside, many executives privately struggle with emotional depletion, loss of meaning, relationship troubles, and identity strain.

 Burnout is not simply about working long hours.
 It often reflects a deeper disruption in self-cohesion, meaning, and mental sustainability.
 High-performing professionals may continue to function while feeling internally exhausted, detached, or chronically on edge.
 The external persona is often very different than individual's inner world.